dardonkov/Random-Sens/README.md

 ## Overview

 This program is used to dynamically alter your effective mouse sensitivity according to a configurable pre-generated curve.
 It is mainly intended to be used while aim training, in order to improve mouse control in general.
-It comes with a fully functional GUI that allows you to previews the sensitivity curves and follow the progress in real-time.
+It comes with a fully functional GUI that allows you to preview the sensitivity curves and follow the progress in real-time.
 It aims to be a successor to the Sensitivity Randomizer by Whisper & El Bad - https://github.com/Whisperrr/SensitivityRandomizer

 ## Installation